The Government of Alberta procures billions of dollars in goods, services and construction every year.

 - administering and implementing trade agreement rules for purchasing goods, services and construction

 - providing information to businesses regarding trade agreements and how to do business with the Alberta government

 Alberta Purchasing Connection

 The Alberta Purchasing Connection (APC) is an easy-to-use tool that lets public and private sector users manage, advertise, distribute, and download public sector purchasing opportunities for goods, services, and construction in Alberta.
 With APC, purchasers advertise opportunities for tender and suppliers find opportunities to sell their products or services.

-1GX (One Government Experience) is a new suite of business applications that will make it easier to do business with government.
+1GX (One Government Experience) is a suite of business applications that make it easier to do business with government.
 Suppliers can use it to bid, receive orders, invoice, and receive payment for opportunities listed on APC.

 For support, contact 1GX Supplier Help at:

 Submit a bid